KyleRego/KyleRego.github.io/collections/_posts/2024-09-04-linkedin-wont-let-me-link-larder.markdown

 mathjax: false
 ---

-Recently I bought the domain name larder.lol for $1.80 (with a $6 TLS certificate too), which I thought was a pretty good deal, and I set up my project web app on that domain.
+Recently I bought the domain name larder.lol for $1.80 and I set up my project web app on that domain.

 Today I wanted to link to larder.lol from a project on my LinkedIn page.
 I found that when I add the link larder.lol as a media to the project, LinkedIn changes the link to kylerego.net automatically.
 I tried multiple times and this happened every time.